The Adventure of the Solitary Cyclist: Plot

 Holmes is contacted by Miss Violet Smith of Farnham, Surrey about an unusual turn in her and her mother's lives.
 Violet's father has recently died and left his wife and daughter rather poor.
 There was an ad in the news asking about their whereabouts.
 Answering it, they met Mr. Carruthers and Mr. Woodley, the former a pleasant enough man, but the latter a bullying churl.
 They had come from South Africa, where they had known Violet's uncle Ralph Smith, who had now also died in poverty and apparently wanted to see that his relatives were provided for.
 This struck Violet as odd, since she and her family had not heard a word from Smith since his departure for South Africa 25 years ago.
 Carruthers and Woodley explained that before dying, Ralph had heard of his brother's death and felt responsible for his survivors' welfare.

 Carruthers began by offering Violet a job as a live-in music teacher for his ten-year-old daughter at £100 a year, about twice the going rate.
 She accepted after Carruthers said that she could visit her mother on weekends.
 That went well until Mr. Woodley came to stay for a week.
 He made the most oafish advances to her, and boasted that if Violet married him she would have a life of luxury.
 He even grabbed her and demanded a kiss, precipitating expulsion by his host, Carruthers.
 Violet has not seen Woodley since.

 The specific thing that has brought Violet to seek Holmes's services, however, is the strange man who follows her on his bicycle as she cycles to and from the railway station for her weekend visits to her mother.
 The strange man always keeps his distance behind her and disappears without a trace, never letting her near him, and always along the same lonely stretch of road.
 Violet does not recognise him, but he has a black beard.
 Holmes asks her about her admirers, and other than Woodley, if he can be styled as such, she can only think of Mr. Carruthers, who, although a perfect gentleman at all times, seems attracted to her.

 After Violet leaves, Holmes observes that it is odd that a household would pay £100 a year for a music teacher but be too cheap to pay for a horse and trap.
 He sends Dr. Watson to Surrey to see what he can find out.
 This turns out to be virtually nothing, except to establish that the lady's story is true, and that the mystery man comes out of and goes back into a local house, Charlington Hall.
 Holmes upbraids Watson for his lackluster results.
-They also receive a letter from Violet that evening saying that Carruthers has proposed to her, but she had to refuse since she is already engaged to a man named Cyril Morton, an electrical engineer in Coventry.
+They also receive a letter from Violet the next day saying that Carruthers has proposed to her, but she had to refuse since she is already engaged to a man named Cyril Morton, an electrical engineer in Coventry.